General Surgeon for You

 - Upper Endoscopy is more accurate than a barium swallow radiograph to evaluate the inner lining of the esophagus.
 A gastroenterologist performs this study.

-- pH Monitoring Examination involves either inserting a small tube into the esophagus or clipping a tiny device to the esophagus that will stay there for 24 to 48 hours.
+- pH Monitoring: Examination involves either inserting a small tube into the esophagus or clipping a tiny device to the esophagus that will stay there for 24 to 48 hours.
 While you go about your normal activities, the device measures when and how much acid comes up into your esophagus.
 This procedure is often done to help detect whether respiratory symptoms, including wheezing and coughing, are being triggered by reflux.

 Hernia Repair / Abdominal Wall Reconstruction

-Hernias most commonly occur in the groin (inguinal), belly button (umbilical) or the site of a previous operation (incisional).
+Hernias most commonly occur in the groin (inguinal), belly button (umbilical) or the site of a previous operation (incisional/ventral).
 Typically signaled by pain that's sharp and immediate or a dull ache that gets worse toward the end of the day, hernias can develop in anyone at any age.
 Patients often notice a bulge under the skin or feel pain when standing or sitting for long periods of time, lifting heavy objects, coughing, and during urination or bowel movements.

 During an in-office exam, our physicians can determine if a hernia exists and what repair is right for you.

 Early detection of breast conditions can minimize your risk of developing more advanced breast cancer.
 Mammograms are useful for women who have noticed a hard lump, thickening or any change in their breast tissue.
-When you come to us, our board-certified physicians will take time to review and talk with patients and can recommend which surgical option would best treat your condition:
+When you see us, our board-certified physicians will take time to review and talk with patients and can recommend which surgical option would best treat your condition:

 Lumpectomy or partial mastectomy (excisional biopsy) - a breast-conserving procedure which involves the removal of a tumor and surrounding tissue with or without axillary lymph node dissection.